micro-toolkit/zmq-service-suite-client-js/README.md

 // fails the promise when service status is not 200 client.call('foo')
   .fail(function(error){
-    console.log("fail with code: %s and user message: %s and dev message %s" error.code, error.userMessage, error.developerMessage);
+    console.log("fail with code: %s and user message: %s and dev message %s", error.code, error.userMessage, error.developerMessage);
   });